WellAlly Logo

 📍 Spine🔬 1 Related Lab Tests🔗 2 Related Terms

-Lumbar Spinal Stenosis on MRI
+Lumbar Spinal Stenosis on MRI: What It Shows, Cost & Prepara

-Narrowed central canal with crowding of cauda equina nerve roots; hypertrophic ligamentum flavum and facet arthropathy contribute; thecal sac often compressed to < 10mm AP diameter
+Narrowed central canal with crowding of cauda equina nerve roots; hypertrophic ligamentum flavum and facet arthropathy contribute; thecal sac often compressed to <10mm AP diameter

 📍 Lumbar Spine🔬 1 Related Lab Tests🔗 2 Related Terms